acmater/exmoset/README.md

 ### TODO

-Figure out how to properly set abstract method in properties class to require that all subclasses have the .values property without creating and AttributeError.

 I would like to extend this code to continuous descriptors such as electronic spatial extent or something similar.
 I think however that doing that would require implementing https://en.wikipedia.org/wiki/Limiting_density_of_discrete_points.
 Which would be very tricky.